• Skip to primary navigation

 Good to know

 Often touted as “Surf Disneyland” and “The best waves in the world”, these remote islands, 60 miles off the Sumatran mainland, actually live up to the hyperbole.
-A few years back, the adventurous surfers could have had this paradise almost to themselves.
+A few years back, adventurous surfers had this paradise almost to themselves.
 Today a micro industry of surf boat charters and land-based surf camps have sprung up to cater for the increasing number of surfers willing to travel and bear the cost of finding the perfect wave in surf mecca.

 To get the most out of these surf breaks, you’ll have to be an intermediate or advanced surfer.
 To get there, you’ll need to take a flight to Padang and either hop on a surf boat charter or a boat transfer to a surf camp.
 Most surf camps should have speedboat access to nearby breaks.